matuteiglesias/journal/content/Dev/2025-09-12_Comprehensive_Exploratory_Data_Analysis_and_Fixes.md

 **🕒 09:20–11:40**
 **🏷️ Labels**: EDA, Python, Npmi, Pandas, Data Analysis
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to conduct a comprehensive exploratory data analysis (EDA) on mock session data and address various technical challenges related to data processing and analysis.
+The primary goal of this session was to conduct a comprehensive exploratory [[data analysis]] (EDA) on mock session data and address various technical challenges related to [[data processing]] and analysis.

 ### Key Activities
 - **Exploratory [[Data Analysis]]**: Initiated EDA on mock sessions, focusing on parsing [[JSON]] records, extracting tags, and building document-tag matrices.